River Hamps

 The River Hamps is a river in Staffordshire, England.
-It is tributary of the River Manifold, which itself flows into the River Dove near Ilam.
+It is a tributary of the River Manifold, which itself flows into the River Dove near Ilam.
 For much of its length the river flows through the Peak District National Park.

 Etymology

 The name Hamps derives from its Middle English title, "Hanespe" which derives from the British name, which means "summer dry", i.e. dry in summer.
 This is because the river disappears underground during the summer.